Mirth Connect Integration Engine: Connecting 15 Hospital Systems with Zero Lost Messages

 | MSH (Message Header) | MessageHeader + Bundle | Low — metadata mapping |

-When a patient arrives at the ER, a cascade of data events follows:
+When a patient arrives at the ER, one event sets off a chain:

-- Registration system sends ADT-A01 (admission) via TCP/MLLP to Mirth
+- The registration system sends ADT-A01 (admission) to Mirth over TCP/MLLP

-- Mirth validates the message structure, enriches missing fields (attending physician lookup, insurance verification)
+- Mirth validates the message structure and fills in missing fields (attending physician lookup, insurance verification)

-- Mirth routes the A01 to 5 downstream systems simultaneously: bed management (room assignment), nursing station (care team notification), dietary (meal planning), lab (standing order activation), billing (account creation)
+- Mirth routes the A01 to five downstream systems at once: bed management (room assignment), nursing station (care team notification), dietary (meal planning), lab (standing order activation), and billing (account creation)

-- Each destination sends an ACK back to Mirth confirming receipt
+- Each destination sends an ACK back to Mirth to confirm receipt

-- When the patient transfers (A02) or discharges (A03), the same fan-out pattern repeats with updated information
+- When the patient transfers (A02) or is discharged (A03), the same fan-out runs again with updated information

-This happens 400+ times per day — every admission, transfer, discharge, registration update, and merge event.
+This runs 400+ times a day, across every admission, transfer, discharge, registration update, and merge.

-- Transient failures (connection timeouts, system temporarily down): auto-retry with exponential backoff — 1s, 5s, 30s, 2min, 10min, 1hr.
-95% of transient failures resolve within the first 3 retries.
+- Transient failures (connection timeouts, a system that's briefly down): auto-retry with exponential backoff, 1s, 5s, 30s, 2min, 10min, 1hr.
+About 95% clear within the first three retries.

-- Validation failures (malformed HL7, missing required segments): routed to dead-letter queue with parse error details.
-Integration team reviews and fixes source system configuration.
+- Validation failures (malformed HL7, missing required segments): routed to the dead-letter queue with the parse error attached, so the team can fix the source system's configuration.

-- Business rule violations (unknown patient ID, invalid code): flagged with specific error context for clinical staff review.
+- Business rule violations (unknown patient ID, invalid code): flagged with enough context for clinical staff to review.

-- Resolution tracking: every dead-letter message has a status — Pending Review, Auto-Retried, Manually Resolved, Escalated.
-SLA: 95% of dead-letter messages resolved within 4 hours.
+- Resolution tracking: every dead-letter message carries a status, either Pending Review, Auto-Retried, Manually Resolved, or Escalated.
+The SLA is 95% resolved within four hours.

-The monitoring dashboard provides 24/7 visibility into integration health:
+The monitoring dashboard gives the team round-the-clock visibility into integration health:

 - Channel health matrix: green/yellow/red status for all 52 channels at a glance